gdikov/protein-function-prediction/doc/initial_molmap_tests.md

 #### Preprocessing and 3D-representation

+*11.03.2017: Update*

+The information below concerns tests of the very first `MoleculeMapLayer` that we were presented with, which was still running on small SDF molecules.
+Since then the functionality of the `MoleculeMapLayer` has been greatly improved through the usage of `theano.scan`.
 * **Step 1**: read the SDF files, process the molecules and store them into .memmap files.
 This is done just once.
 * **Step 2**: read the .memfiles and store their contents into Theano tensors.
 * **Step 3**: compute electrostatic potential and electron density at each grid point.
 Do this dynamically on the GPU,